miftah-ahmad-choiri/miftah-ahmad-choiri.github.io/_docs/ds8k/01-replace-battery.md

 ---
-title: "Installation IBM Power10 Server at Bank HSBC Indonesia"
-excerpt: "The Lhasa Apso is a non-sporting dog breed originating in Tibet."
+title: |
+        Replace Batteries BSM IBM DS8000💡
+permalink: /docs/ds8k/replace-battery/
+excerpt: "This module explain how to publish a content on this website"
+last_modified_at: 2025-02-08T21:36:18-04:00

 ---
 ---